Snow White: Plot

-The next day, a prince stumbles upon a seemingly dead Snow White lying in her glass coffin during a hunting trip.
-After hearing her story from the Seven Dwarfs, the prince is allowed to take Snow White to her proper resting place back at her father's castle.
+Some time later, a prince stumbles upon a seemingly dead Snow White lying in her glass coffin during a hunting trip.
+After hearing her story from the seven dwarfs, the prince asks them to give him Snow White in exchange for a reward, but they refuse.
+The prince pleads with them, saying that he can no longer live without her and that he would honor her as the most precious thing in the world.
+Seeing that his intentions are sincere, the dwarfs agree, and the prince is allowed to take Snow White to her proper resting place back at her father's castle.
 All of a sudden, while Snow White is being transported, one of the prince's servants trips and loses his balance.
 This dislodges the piece of the poisoned apple from Snow White's throat, magically reviving her.
-The Prince is overjoyed with this miracle, and he declares his love for the now alive and well Snow White, who, surprised to meet him face to face, humbly accepts his marriage proposal.
-The prince invites everyone in the land to their wedding, except for Snow White's stepmother.
+The Prince is overjoyed by this, and he declares his love for the now alive and well Snow White, who, surprised to meet him face to face, humbly accepts his marriage proposal.

-The queen, believing herself finally to be rid of Snow White, asks again her magic mirror who is the fairest in the land.
-The mirror says that there is a bride of a prince, who is yet fairer than she.
-The queen decides to visit the wedding and investigate.
-Once she arrives, the Queen becomes frozen with rage and fear when she finds out that the prince's bride is her stepdaughter, Snow White herself.
-The furious Queen tries to sow chaos and attempts to kill her again, but the prince recognizes her as a threat to Snow White when he learns the truth from his bride.
-As punishment for the attempted murder of Snow White, the prince orders the Queen to wear a pair of red-hot iron slippers and to dance in them until she drops dead.
-With the evil Queen finally defeated and dead, Snow White's wedding to the prince peacefully continues.
+The Queen is also invited to the wedding, and after dressing herself, asks again her magic mirror who is the fairest in the land.
+The mirror says that the young bride is a thousand times fairer.
+The furious Queen initially considers not attending the wedding, but, finding no peace, she decides to go and see the bride.
+Once she arrives, the queen becomes frozen with rage and fear when she finds out that the prince's bride is her stepdaughter, Snow White herself.
+As punishment for the previous murder attempts of Snow White, the queen is forced to wear a pair of red-hot iron slippers and to dance in them until she drops dead.

+Characters

+Snow White

+Snow White is the protagonist of the story and the stepdaughter of the Evil Queen.
+She is described by the Evil Queen's Magic Mirror as the "fairest of them all".
+After surviving several attempts on her life orchestrated by the Queen, she takes refuge in the home of the Seven Dwarfs.
+The Queen ultimately tricks her into biting a poisoned apple, which places her in a deathlike sleep until she is revived and later marries the Prince.
+In the Grimms’ version, Snow White’s beauty, innocence, and resilience stand in sharp contrast to the vanity and cruelty of her stepmother.

+Seven Dwarfs

+The Seven Dwarfs shelter Snow White in their cottage and warn her against opening the door to strangers.
+They represent loyalty and companionship, offering protection despite their limited ability to stop the Queen’s deception.
+While the Grimms did not give them names, later adaptations, including Disney’s 1937 film, popularized distinct personalities and names for the dwarfs.